sckaff/logos/README.md

 # logos

-neuroevolution (with backprop) on different tasks
+neuroevolution based on agents and environments